 The Board is made up of five Flag Officer positions (Commodore, Vice Commodore, Rear Commodore, Secretary, and Treasurer) and the remaining board members are Directors, many of which also hold program chair positions.

-Check out the 2018 Slate of Directors who will be presented at the upcoming Annual Meeting:
+Check out the 2018 Slate of Directors who were unanimously voted in as new Directors at the recent Annual Meeting:

 MC Rydzewski, Commodore

 From the Great Lakes to the vast bodies of ocean, MC has always had the water being one of her biggest teachers and holders of dreams.
 After moving throughout the coastal cities of California and travelling the globe, Portland became her home.
 Here, she quickly looked into finding her sea legs, sailing education (WOW these rivers---the Columbia and Willamette!), a great opportunity to meet women, and the ability to give back to the communities she is involved in.